 - Only include address if work is actually taking place at the address or across the street from address

-- If address is being used as a reference point only to get the locators to the site, please provide the address and specific information to get to location in the Driving Directions field of the web submission.
-The information regarding the locate area should be included in the Locate Instructions field.
+- If address is being used as a reference point only to get the locators to the site, please provide the address and specific information to get to location in the Directions field of the web submission.
+The information regarding the locate area should be included in the Locate Area field.

 - If your job includes multiple addresses:

 - In order for the multiple addresses to be processed as one ticket, the work area must be limited to 1 block or less in city limits per ticket or 1 mile or less per ticket in rural areas and the Work Type must be continuous from point A to point B, such as locating in rear easements to install main line or locating in front easements to install sidewalk.
 Jobs that are not continuous such as service line installs must be separated by address.

 - If doing both main line and service line installs at multiple addresses, and the full property needs to be located, each address should have its own ticket.

 - Please provide the nearest major intersection to the excavation site.
 This should be a main section line street or highway.
 Please do not use small side streets.

 - Driving directions are required on all rural addresses/locations and also any new street or street that OKIE811 cannot verify on mapping resources, this includes rural addresses that may have points on the map.